Mauritius national rugby union team

 The Mauritius national rugby union team represents Mauritius in international rugby union.
-Mauritius is a member of the International Rugby Board (IRB), but the national team is ranked as third tier, and Mauritius have yet to compete in either the Africa Cup or Rugby World Cup.
+Mauritius is a member of World Rugby, but the national team is ranked as third tier, and Mauritius have yet to compete in either the Africa Cup or Rugby World Cup.

-Rugby Union Mauritius represents Mauritius internationally and is member of CAR (Confederation Africaine de Rugby), AROI (Association de Rugby Ocean Indien), IRB (International Rugby Board) and FIT (Federation of International Touch).
+Rugby Union Mauritius represents Mauritius internationally and is member of CAR (Confederation Africaine de Rugby), AROI (Association de Rugby Ocean Indien), World Rugby and FIT (Federation of International Touch).

-The national side is ranked 93rd in the world (as of 29 July 2019).
+The national side is ranked 93rd in the world (as of 4 November 2024).

 History

 Introduced by the English Army (Colonial Time 1810 to 1968 Independence) Rugby started in the early 1900s in Mauritius.
 The game was then introduced to the Franco-Mauritians by a group of rugby players who created the Dodo Club in 1928 which enhanced the start of Rugby competition on the island.
 From 1928 to 1975 rugby was played at senior level between various clubs remembered as the Buffalos, HMS Mauritius, Blue Ducks, Dodo, the Navy, SMF and the Stags.

 Stags and the Dodo remained active and competed against one another resulting in the closure of the Stags in 1982.
 The Dodo Club remained the only active club which carried on developing the passion and culture of this sport, but unfortunately due to the retreat of the Dodo Club in all sports at national level, there was a need to phase out rugby from this club in order to develop the sport at a regional level.

 During these times, many youngsters went to boarding schools in South-Africa and England.
 Others went to university in South-Africa, England, France and Australia, and when they came back to Mauritius on holidays, there was a need to play rugby and show their friends that they did not only study overseas.
 This created an enthusiastic rugby atmosphere which led to traditional games between The Students and local players.

 Between 1992 and 2001 various tours were organised to Reunion Island participating to seven a side tournaments and XV rugby.

 We participated in the Kenya Safaris Sevens in 1996 and 1997.